 This medication should be stored at room temperature.
 Keep the medication away from heat and moisture.

-What precautions should I follow when taking Fluoxetine/Prozac?
+What precautions should I follow when taking Zoloft/Sertraline?

-Let your doctor know if you are pregnant, plan to become pregnant, breastfeeding; have cirrhosis of the liver; have kidney disease, diabetes; have seizures or epilepsy; have a bipolar disorder (manic depression) or a history of drug abuse or suicidal thoughts.
+Inform your doctor about the following before taking Zoloft (Sertraline): if you have bipolar disorder (manic depression), pregnant, plan to become pregnant, or is breastfeeding, liver or kidney disease, seizures or epilepsy, or a history of drug abuse or suicidal thoughts.

-What special warning(s) should I be aware of when taking Fluoxetine/Prozac?
+What special warning(s) should I be aware of when taking Zoloft/Sertraline?